media-of-langue/LexicalTranslationCounter/documents/How_to_build_and_run_from_source.md

 - `../de-en/samples/ltc-sample-de-en-small/`
 - `../de-en/samples/ltc-sample-de-en-small.tar.zst`

-### Check the outputs
+## Check the outputs

-You can upload your relations and check the results by uploading your local data from the side menu of [media of langue](http://media-of-langue.org/)
+You can upload your relations and check the results by uploading your local data from the side menu of [Media of Langue](http://media-of-langue.org/).